jetshift/docs/content/docs/1.x/job/introduction.md

 We use [Spotify's Luigi](https://github.com/spotify/luigi) to manage the job.
 Luigi is a Python module that helps you build complex pipelines of batch jobs.
 It handles dependency resolution, workflow management, visualization, and more.

-All jobs are available in `jobs` directory.
+All jobs are available in `app/jobs` directory.